Bob Schalkwijk: Road trip through the United States and Canada

 In August 1957, upon arrival in the United States, Schalkwijk took an airplane to New York, picked up his car and started a road trip to fulfill his boyhood dream inspired by reading National Geographic.
 The trip took him to Houston where he registered for courses in oil pipe design.
 One of his colleagues prompted him to enroll in Stanford University to study oil engineering.
 He drove to San Francisco, passed the entry exams and before the start of classes, drove to Calgary in search for a job.

 Mexico

 An article in the March 1958 issue of Esquire prompted Schalkwijk to visit Ajijic, after which he continued the journey to Mexico-City to study Spanish.
 Here he made friends who encouraged him to make a living of photography.
-He was fascinated by the Mezquital Valley and the hospitality of the Otomi people.
+With Fred Mulders he travelled to the Mezquital Valley in August 1958 and became fascinated by the Otomi people.
 Schalkwijk returned to Stanford but his interest in oil technology had waned.
 Toward the end of 1958 he returned to Mexico-City to establish himself as a professional photographer.